 Watering Air Plants

-Air plants don't have roots like other plants—they only have a few short ones which are meant to help hold it onto whatever surface it's on.
+Air plants don't have roots like other plants; they only have a few short ones which are meant to help hold it onto whatever surface it's on.
 In their native habitats across the Southern US, Mexico, Central and South America, air plants get what they need from high humidity and plentiful rainfall.
-In your home, you'll need to water your air plants about once a week—some varieties can go two weeks without being watered.
-Keep an eye on them to determine when your plants seems to need a drink.
+In your home, you'll need to water your air plants about once a week (some varieties can go two weeks without being watered).
+Keep an eye on them to determine when your plants seem to need a drink.

-To water, place them in the sink with enough water to submerge your plants.
-Let them soak for about half an hour, then turn them upside down on a towel to let them drain.
+To water, place them in the sink or a small jar with enough water to submerge your plants.
+Let them soak for about half an hour, then give them a gentle shake or two to dislodge some water before turning them upside down on a towel to let them drain.
 Once they are dry, return them to their designated spot.
 You can also mist them every other day between baths to keep them looking fresh, especially in winter when humidity in our homes tends to be lower.

 Air Plant Light Requirements